trustfractal/did_registry_demo/README.md

     - On the `listId` field, put in `plus`
   - Click "transact"

-    You should see an entry on the console (bottom portion of the window) with a big green checkmark.
-This indicates success! 🎉
+    You should see an entry on the console (bottom portion of the window) with a big green checkmark, which indicates success.

   - Let's do another "addUserToList" call for our citizenship
     - On the `listId` field, put in `citizenship_pt`